Billionaire Boy: Characters

 Joe Spud: The main character in the story.
 He is the son of a multi-billionaire.
 His best friend is Bob and his love interest is Lauren, who is revealed to be an actress.
 Joe is twelve years old at the beginning of the book.
 He was bullied at his last school because his father made his fortune by making loo rolls, he is very socially awkward.

 Leonard Spud: The multi-billionaire who is the founder of Bumfresh.
 He is divorced and is 46 years old when he says that he and Sapphire have a 27-year age gap.
 He endlessly dates Page 3 type girls.
 In the end, he marries Bob's mum.

 Bob: Joe's best friend and later stepbrother.
 His dad died of cancer and his family is poor.
 The Grubbs bully him and is made fun of by the rest of the class for being fat.
-He weighs twelve tones and weighed eight tones when he was a baby.
+He weighs twelve stones and weighed eight stones when he was a baby.
 He is Raj's favourite customer.
 He is nicknamed Blob by his classmates and the Grubbs.

 Sapphire Stone: A Page 3 girl and a gold digger.
 It is revealed that she was only dating Mr. Spud because of his wealth.
 She later dated the entirety of a Premier League football team.
 She is 19 years old and has blonde hair.
 She is not very intelligent.

 Lauren: An actress.
 Mr Spud has paid Lauren to be Joe's girlfriend.
 She stars in the Pot Noodle advert.
 She is 13 years old and has a boyfriend whose name is not mentioned.
 She is Joe's love interest and is remarkably pretty.

 The Grubbs: The Grubbs are twins who are the school bullies.
 One of them is Dave and another is Sue, even though they have all the same features.
 Their parents can't tell them apart and they are sent to a boot camp in America for juvenile delinquents.